 - Equality – Respecting every person's right to fairness and respect

 - Stewardship – Valuing the gifts we have been given

 Educators in Friends Schools often put into practice these core values through “queries”—questions designed to grab our attention, drive our actions, and even shake us out of moments of complacency.
 Queries are designed to hold us accountable to what we believe is most important.

 - How do I honor both my beliefs and those of the larger community?

 - How do we nurture and expand the diversity of our communities?

 - How am I called to action by my communities, great and small?

 Every year we draw on our rich tradition as a Quaker school to explore one of these core values.
-For the 2022-2023 school year, our testimony is STEWARDSHIP.

 The Quaker belief that truth is continually revealed calls us to be open to answer the light in others; to be willing to listen and respond to the still small voice within; to understand answers as dynamic, not static; to commit to look beyond and beneath the obvious, searching for truth and identifying falsehood; and to engage in the search for truth because of its inherent value, not simply to find answers.